B.C. winery becomes first in Canada to join climate action organization | CBC News

 Our planet is changing.
 So is our journalism.
 This story is part of Our Changing Planet, a CBC News initiative to show and explain the effects of climate change and what is being done about it.

-Drinking wine might be a new excuse to reduce your carbon footprint — but it depends where you get it from.
+Drinking wine might be a new way to reduce your carbon footprint — but it depends where you get it from.

 A B.C. winery has become the first in Canada to join an international community of winemakers dedicated to reducing carbon emissions in the industry.